 Overview of the Six Building Blocks

 The six key work areas you need to redesign to improve your clinic’s management of patients who are on long-term opioid therapy are below.
-To learn more about the development of these Six Building Blocks, check out this JABFM article.
+To learn more about the development and spread of these Six Building Blocks, check out this JABFM article and this overview presentation.

 If you need to skip ahead, click on a block to jump to that section.